sauerbraten/extinfo/README.md

 	Master Mode:                auth
 	Game Mode:                  insta ctf
 	Map:                        garden
-	Players:                    14
+	clients:                    14
-	Maximum Number of Players:  23
+	Maximum Number of Clients:  23
 	Time Left (seconds):        262
 	Protocol Version:           259

-`GetPlayerInfo()` and `GetPlayerInfoRaw()` work pretty much the same; here is an example to get the player information of the player with the cn 4 on PSL1:
+`GetClientInfo()` and `GetClientInfoRaw()` work pretty much the same; here is an example to get the client information of the client with the cn 4 on PSL1:

 	...